allika-thadishetty/Bike-Purchases/README.md

 ## Tools Used
 - **Microsoft Excel**: For data cleaning, pivot table creation, and dashboard design.
-- **Pivot Tables**: For summarizing data and identifying trends.
+- **Pivot Tables**: These summarize data and identify trends.
-- **Dashboards**: To visualize insights and present the analysis in an engaging manner.
+- **Dashboards**: To visualize insights and engagingly present the analysis.

 ---